 I started to observe the drinking habits of an entirely non-random group of young professionals aged 25-30.
 More specifically, this group included my children and their friends.
-This health conscious group of young people also seem to be consuming fewer alcoholic beverages than before, touting the health benefits of their new way of life.
+This health-conscious group of young people also seems to be consuming fewer alcoholic beverages than before, touting the health benefits of their new way of life.
 They are more aware of the consequences of what they put in their bodies than I was at that age.

 The “sober curious” movement, a popular trend these days in many age brackets, works to create healthy spaces where alcohol is not served.
-In some circles, not drinking is somewhat suspect, and this movement strives to make it cool, trendy and fun to remain sober.
+However, in some circles, not drinking is somewhat suspect.
+This movement strives to make it cool, trendy, and fun to remain sober.
 Groups with names such as “Sober, not boring” or “Having it all without alcohol” can be found in many cities these days.

 Alcohol is high in calories, especially beer.
 It also works as an appetite stimulant, causing you to eat more.
-And, if you’re like me, alcohol impairs my judgement leading me to make unhealthy food choices I might not make otherwise.
+And, if you’re like me, alcohol impairs my judgement.
+This, in turn, leads me to make unhealthy food choices I might not make otherwise.